World Agudath Israel: World War I, interbellum, World War II

 During the First World War, Rabbi Dr. Pinchas Kohn and Rabbi Dr. Emmanuel Carlebach (both from Germany), were appointed as the rabbinical advisors to the German occupying forces in Poland.
 In this position, they worked closely with the Grand Rabbi of Ger, Rabbi Avraham Mordechai Alter.
 As a result of this collaboration, they developed the Agudath Israel organization, with the aim of unifying Eastern European and Western European Orthodox Judaism.

 Agudath Israel gained a significant following, particularly among Hasidic Jews.
 It had representatives running in the Polish elections after the First World War, and they won seats in that country's parliament (Sejm).
 Among the elected representatives were Alexander Zusia Friedman, Rabbi Meir Shapiro, Rabbi Yosef Nechemya Kornitzer of Kraków, and Rabbi Aharon Lewin of Reysha.

 Prominent Torah scholars who led Agudath Yisroel included the Gerrer Rebbe, the Radziner Rebbe, Rabbi Mordechai Yosef Elazar Leiner, and the Chafetz Chaim.
-In Latvia between 1922-1934, members of the Agudath Israel faction, led by Mordechai Dubin, were elected to Saeima (The Parliament).
+In Latvia between 1922 and 1934, members of the Agudath Israel faction, led by Mordechai Dubin, were elected to Saeima (The Parliament).
 Another prominent member of Agudath Israel was Michoel Ber Weissmandl.
+In Lithuania, Agudath Israel was active inside of Achdus, which merged into the Jewish Economical and Religious Party, and in Czechoslovakia, Agudath Israel first founded the Jewish Conservative Party, which than merged into the Jewish Economic Party and lastly into the Jewish Republican Party.

 In the United Kingdom, the Agudath Israel movement was represented by the Adath Israel Synagogue, formed in 1909, and the Union of Orthodox Hebrew Congregations, formed in 1926.
 By 1943 Agudath Israel represented approximately 5000 families and was led by Rabbi Dr Solomon Schonfeld.
 The British secretary of the Agudath Israel World Organization, the political wing of the movement, was Harry Goodman, publisher and editor of Jewish Weekly.
 He played a key part in maintaining the Agudath Israel organization through World War II.

-Post World War II
+Post-World War II

-In the post-War period, Agudath Israel was active in Europe to provide aid for Holocaust survivors.
+In the post-war period, Agudath Israel was active in Europe to provide aid for Holocaust survivors.
 There was a branch in the World Agudath Israel World Organization in England located at 37/38 Mitre Street in London.
 Another branch was located in Switzerland, located at 59 Lavaterstrasseled which was led by Dr. Shlomo Ehrman.
-In allied-occupied Germany there were branches as well.
+There were also branches in Allied-occupied Germany.
 The Central-Committee of Agudath Israel of the British Zone was led by Rabbi Yisroel Moshe Olewski, Rabbi Shlomo Zev Zweigenhaft and Efraim Londoner and was located in Bergen-Belsen.
 Yehuda Leib Girsht represented Agudath Israel on the camp committee of Bergen Belsen.
 The Central Committee of Agudath Israel of the American Zone was led by H. Parasol and N. Braunfeld and was located at Trogerstrasse 58/4 in Munich.